-Beyond the War on Invasive Species demonstrates that there is more to the story of invasive species than is commonly conceived, and offers ways of understanding their presence and ecosystem effects in order to make more ecologically responsible choices in land restoration and biodiversity conservation that address the root of the invasion phenomenon.
-The choices we make on a daily basis—the ways we procure food, shelter, water, medicine, and transportation—are the major drivers of contemporary changes in ecosystem structure and function; therefore, deep and long-lasting ecological restoration outcomes will come not just from eliminating invasive species, but through conscientious redesign of these production systems.
+Beyond the War on Invasive Species demonstrates that there is more to the story of invasive species than is commonly conceived.
+It offers ways of understanding their presence and ecosystem effects in order to make more responsible choices in land restoration and biodiversity conservation.
+The choices we make on a daily basis are the major drivers of contemporary changes in ecosystem structure and function.
+Deep and long-lasting ecological restoration outcomes will come not just from eliminating invasive species, but through conscientious redesign of these production systems.

 272 pages, B&W.